 A damaged or clogged exhaust system can disrupt the proper flow of gases, leading to backfiring as exhaust gases accumulate and ignite unexpectedly.

-You will need to clean out your exhaust or get a new pipe for your ATV if it’s backfiring due to a damaged or clogged exhaust system.
+You will need to clean out your exhaust or get a new pipe for your machine if it’s backfiring due to a damaged or clogged exhaust system.

 3. Bad Spark Plugs